frankhart2018/typy/Doc/reference/expressions.rst

 :ref:`asynchronous-generator-functions`.

 When a generator function is called, it returns an iterator known as a generator.
 That generator then controls the execution of the generator function.
 The execution starts when one of the generator's methods is called.
-At that time, the execution proceeds to the first yield expression, where it is suspended again, returning the value of :token:`~python-grammar:expression_list` to the generator's caller.
+At that time, the execution proceeds to the first yield expression, where it is suspended again, returning the value of :token:`expression_list` to the generator's caller.
 By suspended, we mean that all local state is retained, including the current bindings of local variables, the instruction pointer, the internal evaluation stack, and the state of any exception handling.
 When the execution is resumed by calling one of the generator's methods, the function can proceed exactly as if the yield expression were just another external call.
 The value of the yield expression after resuming depends on the method which resumed the execution.
 If :meth:`~generator.__next__` is used (typically via either a :keyword:`for` or the :func:`next` builtin) then the result is :const:`None`.
 Otherwise, if :meth:`~generator.send` is used, then the result will be the value passed in to that method.

 .. index:: single: coroutine